Gontier-Julien/Linux-YAOK/README.md

 - Build with Clang/LLVM Full-Lto
 - Dedicated Kernel for x86-64-v3 architectures
 - No OC, timer frequency is set at 250HZ base
-- BMQ CPU Scheduler
+- Tweaked default CFS CPU Scheduler
 - Build with -02
 - PREEMPT enabled by default
 - Latest & improved ZSTD patch-set
 - Follow some Upstream Kernel changes
-- Removed some debug and logging options
+- Removed a lot of debug and logging options

 <br/>
 Linux-YAOK follow a specific cylces of release and is tested before it is going in the repo.